AckerlyXu/heima/articles/service-fabric/service-fabric-deploy-container-linux.md

     ```bash
     ./uninstall.sh
     ```

+### Using Azure CLI 2.0

+See the reference doc on managing an [application life cycle using the Azure CLI 2.0](service-fabric-application-lifecycle-azure-cli-2-0.md).

 For an example application, [checkout the Service Fabric container code samples on GitHub](https://github.com/Azure-Samples/service-fabric-dotnet-containers)

 ## Adding more services to an existing application

 To add another container service to an application already created using `yo`, perform the following steps:

 1. Change directory to the root of the existing application.
 For example, `cd ~/YeomanSamples/MyApplication`, if `MyApplication` is the application created by Yeoman.
-2. Run `yo azuresfguest:AddService`
+2. Run `yo azuresfcontainer:AddService`

 <a id="manually"></a>